Little $q$-Jacobi polynomials and symmetry breaking operators for $U_q(sl_2)$: Little -Jacobi polynomials and decomposition of tensor products

 \section{Little $q$-Jacobi polynomials and decomposition of tensor products}

-In this section, we introduce a linear isomorphism transforming the quantum plane $\C_q[x,y]$ into a more classical polynomial space in two variables.
-As a result, we show how the little $q$-Jacobi polynomials appear in the lowest-weight vectors.
+In this section, we introduce a linear isomorphism transforming the quantum plane $\C_q[x,y]$ into a more space of polynomials in two variables.
+As a result, we show how the little $q$-Jacobi polynomials appear in the lowest weight vectors.